Canon 1D X Mark III vs Olympus E-PL8

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 1DX Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1DX Mark III and E-PL8 can be found, respectively, in the Canon 1D X Mark III Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark III better than the Olympus E-PL8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.